nomad-coe/nomad/docs/howto/plugins/example_uploads.md

     )
     ```

+    Note that if the online file changes, you will need to remove the cached file for the new version to be retrieved.
+You can find the cached file in the package installation location, under folder `example_uploads`.

-3. Data retrieved with a custom method: If the above options do not suite your use case, you can also override the `load`-method of `ExampleUploadEntryPoint` to perform completely custom data loading logic.
+3. Data retrieved with a custom method:

+    If the above options do not suite your use case, you can also override the `load`-method of `ExampleUploadEntryPoint` to perform completely custom data loading logic.
+Note that the loaded data should be saved in the package installation directory in order to be accessible.
+Check the default `load` function for more details.

     ```python
     from pydantic import Field